2funJobs/2funJobs/README.md

 - 🖥 I am currently a Computer Engineering Bachelor Student at Sivas Cumhuriyet University.
 - ⌨️ I am eager to share my coding projects from school and internships, demonstrating my ability to develop software solutions using various programming languages and tools.
 - 💫 I am a passionate software developer with a keen interest in object-oriented programming using Java, as well as data analysis with SQL and Excel.
-- 🌱 My focus has been on developing full-stack web applications, and I have been improving my skills in languages such as HTML and JavaScript.